google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 Although many browsers report mixed content warnings to the user, by the time this happens, it is too late: the insecure requests have already been performed and the security of the page is compromised.
-This scenario is, unfortunately, quite common in the web, which is why browsers can't just block all mixed requests without restricting the functionality of many sites.
+This scenario is, unfortunately, quite common o n the web, which is why browsers can't just block all mixed requests without restricting the functionality of many sites.

 <figure>